Perfecting your Craft

 Old Vs. New

 Going back to Christopher Waltz, there seems to be a clear divide in terms of the way the older generation seek validation rather than the younger generation.
 The older generation seek validation through the profession, skill and experience of life, whilst the new generation try and gain a snippet of fame and validation by sharing their experiences with others on any social network.
-In a previous blog post I asked the question if people seek more enjoyment from eating an exquisite meal in a famous restaurant or taking a picture of the meal, sharing it online and seeing how many comments or likes they get.
+In a previous blog post, I asked the question if people seek more enjoyment from eating an exquisite meal in a famous restaurant or taking a picture of the meal, sharing it online and seeing how many comments or likes they get.

 How we are Changing

 The psychologist Andrea Letamendi says that the result of social media has created the ‘Looking-glass effect’.
-A psychological concept that suggests we develop our sense of self based on the perceptions of those we interact with now, that we can interact with hundreds or even thousands of people simultaneously, we’ve strengthened the impact that others have on our self-value.”
+A psychological concept that suggests we develop our sense of self based on the perceptions of those we interact with now, that we can interact with hundreds or even thousands of people simultaneously, we’ve strengthened the impact that others have on our self-value.

 Social media Youtube stars coupled with the media explosion of people becoming famous for being famous.
 The Kim Kardashian and Katie Prices and a whole host of Reality TV stars has led to many seeking heightened validation from many unknowns rather than their peers and friends on a smaller scale.

-Thinking one last time of Christopher Waltz, for the amount of work, and the years he acted for, it seems it was only a matter of time before he got the credit he deserved for perfecting his craft and yet he rejects what so many of the younger generation seek.
+Thinking one last time of Christopher Waltz, for the amount of work, and the years he acted for, it seems it was only a matter of time before he got the credit he deserved for perfecting his craft and yet he rejects what so many of the younger generations seek.
 Fame for the sake of being Famous.

 Chalmers, R. (2015).
 Mr Waltz.
 British GQ, pp.162-171.